lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

   (Required by release 10.0.0.
 Not required by release 10.0.1 and above.)
 * `DES/AES Privacy Providers via Bouncy Castle
   <https://www.nuget.org/packages/Lextm.SharpSnmpLib.BouncyCastle/>`_
-  (Required by platforms without native DES/AES support, like .NET Core/UWP).
+  (Required by platforms without native DES/AES support, like .NET Core/UWP.
+  Obsolete in 11.1.0 and above).

 .. note:: In 10.0.0 release, the platform extensions package is required for .NET Framework, Xamarin.iOS, and Xamarin.Android applications so as to use